-- active collaborative learning, directed to instil critical thinking and independent thought
+- Active collaborative learning to develop critical thinking and independent thought

-- support and guidance to make full use of the rich resources and opportunities which our Oxford location provides
+- Explore Oxford and the rich resources and opportunities which our location provides

-- a rich and varied programme of extra-curricular activities and excursions allowing you to engage with a genuinely international and diverse community
+- Benefit from a rich and varied programme of extra-curricular activities and excursions

 We understand that you want to stay on track with your major to meet your core study requirements, so we provide a flexible combination of courses.
 You can select up to 5 course options, each course carries 3 units of credit.
 Our classes are similar to the Oxbridge style of teaching.
 You can choose 4 seminar courses taught in small classes (maximum 12 students) and 1 tutorial class.
 Tutorials are offered to encourage you to develop independent study skills.
 They are included in your timetable every week to provide more dedicated study support as they consist of up to two students.
 Our tutorial option enables us to run a course just for you.
 We will work with you home university to create and run courses to meet your study requirements.

 We offer a wide range of course options within the following disciplines:

 |Interdisciplinary||Language Courses||Liberal Studies|